uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 ## Transport security

 Production deployments use `LDAPS` or `STARTTLS`; `PLAIN` only for explicit dev/test.
 Directory CA certificates are uploaded through the LDAP setup UI/API (write-only upload, same interaction pattern as Hub peripheral CA upload in **Admin → Hub Configuration → Add Peripheral**).

-Uyuni does not yet provide a generic CA-storage service, so v1 implements LDAP-specific CA handling rather than reusing a shared component.
-Uploaded CAs are installed into the server trust store used for LDAP connections.
+**v1 decision (reviewer input):** the public CA is **collected and stored in the Uyuni database** on the LDAP connection table (`suseLdapAuthServer`).
+How the Java LDAP client loads that CA into an SSL context for LDAPS/STARTTLS is an **implementation detail** (the RFC does not require writing the JVM system `cacerts`, and admins should not edit trust stores by hand).
+Uyuni does not yet provide a generic CA-storage service, so v1 keeps this LDAP-specific rather than a shared component.

 ## Connection handling